Unbound Finance (UNB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unbound Finance Historical Price

-According to the latest data gathered on Unbound Finance live price page, the current price of Unbound Finance is 0.00025029USD.
-The circulating supply of Unbound Finance(UNB) is 974.00M UNB , giving it a market capitalization of $243.79K.
+According to the latest data gathered on Unbound Finance live price page, the current price of Unbound Finance is 0USD.
+The circulating supply of Unbound Finance(UNB) is 0.00 UNB , giving it a market capitalization of $0.00.

 - 24-hour0.00%$ --$ --$ --